peterhinch/micropython-nano-gui/DRIVERS.md

 ### 5.3.6 Current consumption

 This was measured on a V2 display.
+The Waveshare driver has a `sleep` method which claims to put the device into a deep sleep mode.
+Their docs indicate a sleep current of 0.01μA.
+This was not borne out by measurement:
 * ~5mA while doing a full update.
 * ~1.2mA while running the micro-gui epaper.py demo.
 This performs continuous partial updates.
 * 92μA while inactive.
 * 92μA after running `.sleep`.
-Conclusion: there is no reason to call `.sleep` other than in preparation for a shutdown.
+Conclusion: there is no reason to call `.sleep` other than in preparation for a shutdown, consequently the method is not provided.
+I believe the discrepancy is caused by the supply current of the level translator.

  ###### [Contents](./DRIVERS.md#contents)